-Water gardens in colder climates may need a little extra.
-For these pond owners, the CrystalClear PondAir & Thermo-Pond 3.0 De-Icer Combos are the perfect option.
-Using a de-icer and aeration kit together will ensure that a hole is kept open, water circulates properly, and your dissolved oxygen levels remain high.
-Additionally, using a pond aeration kit during winter will allow you to use a smaller wattage de-icer, which could add up to some serious savings on your energy bill.
+If you live in a colder climate, your water garden may need a little extra help during the winter.
+In this case, a combination de-icer and aeration kit is a great solution.
+Using them together will ensure that a hole is kept open in the ice, water circulates properly, and dissolved oxygen levels remain high.
+Additionally, using a pond aeration kit during winter will allow you to use a smaller wattage de-icer, which could help you save money on your energy bill.